 This is a fascinating Neolithic burial chamber located on the southern tip of Anglesey.
-In 1952, the site was restored to its former glory – just as it would have been left thousands of years ago.
+In 1952, the site was restored to its former glory.
 Visitors are also able to go inside the burial tomb and see the beautiful carvings left from Anglesey’s ancient inhabitants.

 Although featured last on our blog, Penmon Priory is certainly one of our favourite historic attractions in Anglesey.